Ashish-Kumar-007/AI-Live-Chat-Agent/README.md

 - Frontend runs on port **3001**
 - Worker processes LLM jobs from BullMQ queue
 - Database schema auto-initializes on server start

+## 💬 User Experience & Product Quality

+The chat experience is designed to feel like a real customer support agent:

+- **Natural Conversations**: AI responses are cleaned of internal reasoning tags and formatted as direct, helpful answers
+- **Context Awareness**: Conversation history (last 20 messages) is included in each request for coherent multi-turn conversations
+- **Domain Knowledge**: Pre-configured with store policies (shipping, returns, support hours) embedded in system prompts
+- **Professional Tone**: Responses are friendly, empathetic, and solution-oriented, matching real support agent behavior
+- **Real-time Feedback**: Loading states, error messages, and immediate responses create a responsive feel
+- **Session Continuity**: Conversations persist across page refreshes using sessionId-based tracking

+The implementation balances simplicity (no auth required for basic chat) with extensibility (full user authentication support available), making it suitable as a foundation for a production support system.

 ## 📝 License